 The structure sets out the principal companies with a material relationship with the Company.
-The Company is the parent of RMIS (RTW) Limited, formerly Reliance Mutual Insurance Society Limited, which, following the transfer of business to the Company on 1 April 2019, does not actively trade.
+The Company is the parent of RMIS (RTW) Limited, formerly Reliance Mutual Insurance Society Limited, which, following the transfer of business to the Company on 1 April 2018, does not actively trade.
+Equitable Life Ireland dac is in the process of being liquidated.

-A.1.3 Lines of business
+A.1.4 Lines of business